Securing access to vaccines

 On 23 June 2022, the European Medicines Agency recommended granting a marketing authorisation for the vaccine against COVID-19 by Valneva.

-On 10 November 2021, the European Commission approved a contract with Valneva, providing for the possibility for all EU Member States to purchase around 27 million doses in 2022, once the vaccine is proven safe and effective.
-The contract also includes the possibility to adapt the vaccine to new variant strains, and for Member States to make a further order of up to 33 million additional vaccines in 2023.
+The Advance Purchase Agreement with Valneva provided for EU Member States to purchase around 27 million doses in 2022, with the possibility of a further order of up to 33 million additional vaccines in 2023.

-On 19 November 2020, contract negotiated on behalf of the EU Member States- between CureVac and the European Commission entered into force.
+On 19 November 2020, a contract negotiated on behalf of the EU Member States - between CureVac and the European Commission entered into force.

 Once the vaccine is proven safe and effective, the contract provides for the initial purchase of 225 million doses on behalf of all EU Member States, plus an option to request up to a further 180 million doses.